gsantopaolo/sentinel-AI/docs/overview.md

 ## Introduction

 This document provides a high-level overview of the Sentinel AI platform, mapping its core requirements to the specific microservices responsible for their implementation.
-Since a formal `specs.txt` file was not found, these requirements have been synthesized from the project's [architecture documentation](./architecture.md), service-specific markdown files, and source code.
+The requirements are derived from the official project specification (`samples/specs.txt`) and supplemented with details from the project's [architecture documentation](./architecture.md), service-specific markdown files, and source code.

 The platform is an [event-driven system](./architecture.md) composed of several microservices that communicate asynchronously via NATS JetStream.
 Each service has a distinct responsibility, working in concert to ingest, analyze, and present news data.